 Portuguese conductor, composer, and clarinetist, Luís Carvalho is one of the most versatile musicians of his generation.
 Having performed numerous concerts and recitals around the World, often premieres his own pieces and others by leading Portuguese and foreign contemporary composers, some of which have been specifically dedicated to him.

 Carvalho studied clarinet and composition in Porto (with Antonio Saiote and Fernando Lapa, respectively), where he was awarded the «Prize for the best student of the year» (1994), and orchestra conducting in Milan, S. Petersburg and Madrid, with Jorma Panula and Jesus López-Cóbos.
 He also studied contemporary music conducting with Arturo Tamayo, and attended workshops and lectures by renowned composers such as Luis de Pablo (Spain) and Magnus Lindberg (Finland).
-A prizewinner at several competitions, the following stand out: (2001) «Estoril Interpretation Competition»; (2009) «4th International Póvoa de Varzim Composition Competition» (2009) for his orchestral work Metamorphoses… hommage à M. C. Escher, more recently (2012) Carvalho has also been nominated for the Authors Prize of the Portuguese Authors Society (SPA), for another of his orchestral works – Nise Lacrimosa.
-In 2013 «Audiência» regional newspaper awards him the Prestige Trophy for his career devoted to music; (2017) «1st Francisco Martins Composition Competition» of the Orquestra Clássica do Centro for Mosaico.
+A prizewinner at several competitions, the following stand out: (2001) «Estoril Interpretation Competition»; (2009) «4th International Póvoa de Varzim Composition Competition» for his orchestral work Metamorphoses… hommage à M. C. Escher; (2012) nominated for the Authors Prize of the Portuguese Authors Society (SPA), for another orchestral work, Nise Lacrimosa; (2013) «Audiência» regional newspaper awards him the Prestige Trophy for his career devoted to music; (2017) «1st Francisco Martins Composition Competition» of the Orquestra Clássica do Centro for Mosaico.
 Carvalho also holds a Doctor of Music degree from the University of Aveiro (Portugal).